dotnet/docs/docs/core/tools/dotnet-environment-variables.md

 ## DOTNET_CLI_WORKLOAD_UPDATE_NOTIFY_DISABLE

 Disables background download of advertising manifests for workloads.
 Default is `0` - not disabled.
 If set to `1`, downloading is disabled.
+For more information, see [Advertising manifests](dotnet-workload-install.md#advertising-manifests).

 ## DOTNET_CLI_WORKLOAD_UPDATE_NOTIFY_INTERVAL_HOURS